Otto Künzli in front of the Akademie der Bildenden Künste in München in October 2010. Photo: Miriam Künzli.

 You call yourself goldsmith but it is also well known that you use a lot of various materials.
 It is clear even by looking at a single piece such as ‘Kagami’ you just mentioned.

 Otto: I am a goldsmith because that is what I have learned, it is my profession.
 I am an artist because what I make is art and it is my passion.

 Goldsmithing is based on metallurgy and therefore only a few thousands years old.
 But it is highly refined, developed, ingenious and sophisticated.
 One could consider it as the core, the heart, the pièce de resistance of jewellery.
 At the other hand jewellery as such is at least 100,000 years old.
 A few shells with tiny holes and once thread on a cord, are considered being the earliest evidence of symbolic expression of mankind.
 ‘The storage of information outside of the human brain’, as scientists call it, was connected with the waking up and the growth of our self-awareness.
-The roots of jewellery go straight back to the very schuster-nicole-schuster-nicole-beginning-2016-2016 of human culture.
+The roots of jewellery go straight back to the very beginning of human culture.

 Why should I limit myself to materials ‘allowed’ by the guild or appreciated by certain parts of the society only.
 Why should I dedicate my life to only part of something when the entire phenomenon is so much more complex, rich, diverse, deep, old and unfathomable.
 Jewellery has to offer me so much more than goldsmithing does.
 And since goldsmithing is part of jewellery it is still and always available to me.